Julian22222/PRACTICE/Next_and_NestJS/6README_NEST.md

         // throw new Error(`Users not found`); //will return to controller - this message, "error": "Not Found","statusCode": 404

         // throw new NotFoundException('Account not found');  //<-- use this one in NEST.JS or
-        throw new BadRequestException("item not found");  //<-- or other exceptions
+        throw new BadRequestException("items not found");  //<-- or other exceptions

     }